Jaded-Encoding-Thaumaturgy/lvsfunc/README.md

 ## How to install

-If you have the old `lvsfunc.py` module, remove that from your system first.<br>
+If you have the old `lvsfunc.py` module, remove that from your system first.
 You can then install `lvsfunc` with `python3 setup.py install`.